MGMEET MLT168A is very similar to MLT166A about which I had blogged before.

 Please note that this is not the only possible short a board may develop, only the most common one.

-2) When TV would come on with black screen or , sometimes, very dim, washed out screen
+2) When TV would come on with black screen or , sometimes, very dim, washed out screen1) When the TV would not come on at all

 This is actually the more common failure than the above.